 Hi sweet soul,

 When I was born, my mom and dad had no electricity, no running water and no indoor plumbing.
 They didn’t even have a house!
-They had a super small 1960’s vintage trailer, borrowed from a friend, and plopped on 5 acres of land that they had recently purchased.
+They had a super small 1960’s vintage trailer, borrowed from a friend, and plopped on 5 acres of land in Southwest New Mexico that they had recently purchased.

 After I was born, they put up a teepee where me, my mom and dad, and my sister and brother would live until they finished building the first room of the house they built on our land.